JDMUHIRWA/DSA/README.md

 Several sample input files are provided in the `/sample_inputs/` folder.
 Run the program with these files and compare the results in the `/sample_results/` folder to verify correctness.

 ## Author
-Emily (Software Engineering Student)
+Jean de Dieu Muhirwa Harerimana (Software Engineering Student)

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the ALU.

 ---